Yuko Matsuzaki will attempt Guinness World Record Swim at WOWSA Ocean Fest.

 Matsuzaki will swim in an Endless Pools Fitness System E550.
 Powered by the company's signature swim current generator, the E550 is a 15-foot swim spa with a large interior footprint, intended for serious swimmers seeking a more fitness-focused swim spa.
 The model will be set up at the WOWSA Ocean Fest in Redondo Beach, California, to be held October 5 and 6, 2019.

 "Everyone at Team Endless Pools admires the passion and ambition of Yuko Matsuzaki," said Endless Pools General Manager, Darren Pearse.
 "We challenge ourselves every day to go beyond our existing achievements, to be better than we've been.
 For striving to exceed the world record by 50 percent, we see Yuko truly as a kindred spirit."
-Currently, the record is 16 hours, held by Australian International Marathon Swimming Hall of Fame swimmer Chloë McCardel since 2014.
+Currently, the women’s record is 16 hours, held by Australian International Marathon Swimming Hall of Fame swimmer Chloë McCardel since 2014; the overall record has been held by Dennis Seiler-Holm of Denmark, who swam for 17 hours 7 minutes.

 Endless Pools has been designing and manufacturing pools for in-place swimming for over 30 years.
 Their signature adjustable swim current adjusts from a near-zero pace for pre-schoolers to challenging sprint speeds for Olympians and marathon swimmers.
 In-place swimming permits unprecedented opportunities for stroke refinement, while the lack of flip-turns helps swimmers to develop endurance in a close simulation of open-water conditions.